NR NSA Split Bearer

 Perform the Test

-Do the initial attach and confirm that UE is connected to Callbox.
+Perform the initial attach and confirm that the UE is successfully connected to the Callbox.

 Test 1 : Split ratio decided by UE side decision